 When you start your cycling career, central adaptations increase your performance rapidly in the first three months.
-After one year of training you will discover that it takes more time to gain improvements.
+After one year of training, you will discover that it takes more time to improve.
 Now you will have to think more about how to train to keep improving.
-At this time improvements are often due to peripheral adaptations.
+At this time, improvements are often due to peripheral adaptations.

 This is a critical moment in every serious riders´ career.
-The common outcome is that you sooner or later realize that you are not making further progress with the current program.
-You take the consequences and start making things different.
-This could be quitting, switching coach, switching club, different training methods, more training, less training, new bike, new wheels, eating nutritional supplements or getting so desperate that you take drugs.
-But often you will not realize that the problem is a training vacuum, because you have optimized cycling performance through proper training, eating and resting.
-Instead you victimize your coach, club or material because your performance has reached a plateau.
+The expected outcome is that you sooner or later realize that you are not making further progress with the current program.
+So you take the consequences and start making things different.
+This could be quitting, switching coach, switching club, other training methods, more training, less training, new bike, new wheels, eating nutritional supplements, or getting so desperate that you take drugs.
+But often, you will not realize that the problem is a training vacuum because you have optimized cycling performance through proper training, eating, and resting.
+Instead, you victimize your coach, club, or material because your routine has reached a plateau.

-In the final part of your career cycling efficiency, tactics and experiences play a bigger role.
-You will use your knowledge about race tactics to eliminate eventually stronger opponents.
-You can win races without being the strongest rider, but making the correct moves at the correct moments, because of your gut feeling.
+Cycling efficiency, tactics, and experiences play a more significant role in the final part of your career.
+You will use your knowledge about race tactics to eliminate better opponents eventually.
+You can win races without being the strongest rider but make the correct moves at the right moments because of your gut feeling.